Layout

 </Card>

 Stack also supports horizontal alignment.
-For example, if you wanted to centre align all content within a card:
+For example, if you wanted to centre align all of its content:

 Badge